Frank Perry Ebony Wand

 For the highest overtones on all size bowls Handcrafted in England

-Ebony is a hard, dense and very stiff wood that can be polished to a very smooth finish.
-These characteristics give ebony the ability to tease out the highest sounds from a wide range of singing bowls.
+Ebony is a hard, dense, and very stiff wood that can be polished to a very smooth finish.
+These characteristics give ebony wood wands the ability to tease out the highest sounds from a wide range of singing bowls.
 The wood is black with occasional hints of dark brown and is heavy in your hand.

 Frank’s wands require a light and steady touch.
-With some smaller bowls these wands will allow you to isolate and magnify hidden tones in the 6th or even 7th octave.
+With some smaller bowls, these African blackwood wands will allow you to isolate and magnify hidden tones in the 6th or even 7th octave.
 Once you get the hang of them they are incredible instruments.